Office of Sponsored Programs

 Time and Effort Reports are collected two (2) times per year (Note: times may vary)

-Due to the payroll period dates and payments, there may be times when the above periods do not match the dates in the procedure.
+Due to the payroll period dates and payments, there may be times when the above periods and Pay ID's do not match the dates listed above.
 However, because our effort reporting system spans the entire fiscal year in relation to payroll ID #’s, the entire year of effort is certified.

 Frequently Asked Questions - Click here to open the FAQ's webpage